fvarrui/JavaPackager/README.md

 | `${name}-${version}-bundle.tar`    | Tarball containing generated directory `${name}` if `createTarball` property is `true`. |
 | `${name}-${version}-bundle.tar.gz` | Compressed tarball containing generated directory `${name}` if `createTarball` property is `true`. |

->  :warning: DEB, RPM, EXE installer and DMG files will be ommited if `generateInstaller` plugin property is `false` or if target platform is different from execution platform.
+>  :warning: DEB, RPM, EXE installer and DMG files will be ommited if `generateInstaller` property is `false` or if target platform is different from current platform.

 ### Plugin configutation properties